 However, it’s not all fun and games, as you’ll see in the video below.
 There are still a few confusing things, and some options missing.

-Email addresses included: Webnode’s paid plans include email accounts, which is a rarity these days.
+- Email addresses included: Webnode’s paid plans are very affordable and include email accounts, which is a rarity these days.
 With other website builders you need to pay extra for them.

 Why choose Webnode Over Wix?
 If you need a multilingual website.
 Or if you want a professional email at an advantageous rate.